 – Volume: the amount of total weight that you lift in a workout or overall week (sets × reps × weight).
 I’d recommend going slow in the beginning, especially if you have not exercised in a while and/or have little experience.

 – Tempo: the time you spend lifting, holding and lowering the weight during one repetition.
 I would recommend around 1-2 seconds on the concentric (shortening of the muscle), 2 seconds on the eccentric (lengthening of the muscle), and 1 second holds (at the top and bottom of the movement).

 – Intensity: the level of physical exertion during exercise.
 I’d recommend starting with a low intensity and working your way up.
 One way to change the level of your exercise intensity is by decreasing time at rest.

 Third, it would be wise to add some flexibility training into your weekly workouts as well.
-Spending 15-20 minutes doing some stretching or yoga a couple days a week will aid in your flexibility and mobility.
+Spending 15-20 minutes doing some stretching and/or mobility exercises a couple days a week will aid in your flexibility and mobility.

-Whether your goal is fat loss, hypertrophy (muscle growth), strength, or general fitness, sustainability is key.
+Whether your goal is fat loss, hypertrophy (muscle growth), strength, or general fitness, sustainability and/or consistency is key.